Veronica and Lars Bane Foundation CIO

 • Contributing to major educational institutions including secondary schools and universities

-• Organizations that aim to democratize education
+• Organisations that aim to democratise education

 • School-building and teacher training programs